Canon 20D vs Olympus E-520

-If the number of relative strengths (bullet points above) is taken as a guide, the E-520 emerges as the winner of the match-up (10 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-520 comes out slightly ahead of the 20D (10 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 20D vs Olympus E-520

 This is where reviews by experts come in.
 The table below provides a synthesis of the camera assessments of some of the best known photo gear review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Canon 20D»||-||++||-||o||-||Aug 2004||1,499||-||Canon 20D|

 |Canon 7D« »||++||84/100||4.5/5||5/5||4.5/5||Sep 2009||1,699||-||Canon 7D|

 |Canon 40D« »||++||++||4.5/5||o||4.5/5||Aug 2007||1,299||-||Canon 40D|

 |Canon 300D« »||-||++||-||o||-||Aug 2003||899||-||Canon 300D|